Van Aken Redevelopment

 Chronology of Change

-The development phase of the Van Aken District is in full swing, thanks to years of thoughtful planning and months of roadwork and infrastructure improvements.
+The development of the first phase of the Van Aken District is complete, thanks to years of thoughtful planning and months of roadwork and infrastructure improvements.
 This page provides a glimpse of where we've been and what's coming next.

 - Read The Van Aken District: A Model for First Suburb Revitalization (PDF), an article written by then City Economic Development Director Tania Menesse which appeared in the Spring 2016 issue of Economic Development Journal